 Here are the slides from the presentation I gave Friday at the annual meeting of the Rhode Island Bar Association.
 Cloud Computing for Lawyers: Practical and Ethical Uses of the Cloud View more presentations from Robert Ambrogi

+Assembling a document from a template in Rocket Matter 2.0.
 The Web-based practice management application Rocket Matter today released version 2.0 of its platform.
 The new version adds two notable features: document assembly and custom fields.
-With this release, Rocket Matter becomes the only cloud-based practice management platform to integrate document assembly, according to Larry Port, the company’s co-founder and chief software architect.
-The document […]
+With this release, Rocket Matter becomes the only cloud-based practice management platform to integrate document assembly, according to Larry […]

 I have published a post about them at the Catalyst E-Discovery Search Blog: Two New Legal Ethics Opinions Suggest Clear Skies Ahead for Cloud Computing.